 MFA in Studio Art

 - U.S. News and World Report ranks our MFA program #33 among all schools.
 The ceramics program is ranked #4.

-- Most students accepted into the MFA Program are funded with a Graduate Associate appointment which requires working 20 hours work a week in exchange for a fee authorization (payment of tuition) and a stipend.
-These appointments may include teaching introductory courses, assisting in department labs and working for The Arts Initiative.
+- Most students accepted into the MFA Program are funded with a Graduate Associate appointment, which requires working 20 hours a week in exchange for a fee authorization (payment of tuition) and a stipend.
+These appointments may include teaching introductory courses, assisting in department labs, and working for The Arts Initiative.

 - Graduate Fellowships are also available for incoming graduate students who show outstanding scholarly accomplishment and the most outstanding potential for graduate study.
 Students are nominated for fellowship consideration by the Department with final decisions on awards made by the Graduate School.
 Students may not apply directly for fellowship support.